Earn and download a certificate immediately upon completion of this module.

 GOALS OF THIS COURSE:

 1. Learn the terms pertaining to individuals' and surrogates' LEGAL RIGHT to make 'End of Life' care decisions.

-2. Develop an awareness of the research-verified need for clearer documentation and communication of patients' and surrogates' preferences for End of Life Care within the clinical record and in the direct communication provided to the treating physician and other caretakers.
+2. Based upon the extensive research which produced this document, become aware of the need for clearer documentation and communication of patients' and surrogates' preferences for End of Life Care within the clinical record and in the direct communication provided to the treating physician and other caretakers.

 3. Understand the THERAPEUTIC BENEFITS and the ETHICS of engaging in discussions about ‘end of life preferences‘ with applicable clients and their partners, spouses, families or surrogates (representatives).

 4. Know that decisions about Advance Directives are important at multiple stages of proximity to death -- whether planning for an imminent end of life (as with late-stage AIDS patients and other critically ill people), or adjusting to a diagnosis of serious or critical illness, or coming to terms with the risk of critical injury in high-risk employment (military, law enforcement, etc.).

 5. Based upon the extensive research presented in this document, learn that the choices for End of Life Care vary significantly, depending upon the specific type of life-threatening illness and related factors -- including the choices most often made by AIDS patients which limit or rule out medical interventions to prolong life vs. the choices made by other patients with a different illness.

 6. Learn a five-part, research-supported PROCESS for structuring discussions about End of Life preferences, which inherently supports our ETHICAL RESPONSIBILITY for assuring the welfare and legal rights of the client.